bgins/sparkline-svg/examples/cli/README.md

 homestar run -w workflow.json
 ```

+The CLI reports workflow information when it starts running a workflow.
+On first run, we won't see results, but on a second run the CLI will report a replayed receipt that contains our SVG.
+(A future version of the CLI will include a means for checking the status of active and completed workflows.)

-This command will output a table with a progress section.
-Copy the `cid` from the progress section and retrieve the associated receipt from Kubo.
+After running the workflow a second time, check the replayed receipts section.
+Copy the `cid` from the receipts computed section and retrieve the associated receipt from Kubo.
 For example:

 ```sh
 ipfs dag get bafyrmihk2ibe3lud2mdzbjjr2yc47ufynicomphhbhmctgewpb3uudpgia | jq ."out[1]" --raw-output > output.svg